koudounasalkis/Time-of-Flight-Cameras-in-Space/README.md

 ***

 ## MPI and Shot Denoising
-`mpi_denoising` package contains the code for denoising the data acquired through the camera.
+`mpi_denoising` folder contains the code for denoising the data acquired through the camera.
 In particular, shot and MPI denoising are performed.
 Two state-of-the-art networks are implemented, namely `Coarse-Fine CNN` and `SHARPNet`.

 ### Coarse-Fine CNN
-`coarse_fine_cnn` package contains a model that is a hybrid implementation of the network (and the data augmentation strategy) described in [this paper](https://lttm.dei.unipd.it/paper_data/MPI_CNN/CNN_for_MPI-eccvw18.pdf) and the one available at [this paper](https://openaccess.thecvf.com/content_CVPR_2019/supplemental/Agresti_Unsupervised_Domain_Adaptation_CVPR_2019_supplemental.pdf), and it is built thanks to the useful insights provided by the author of the papers, Gianluca Agresti.
+`coarse_fine_cnn` folder contains a model that is a hybrid implementation of the network (and the data augmentation strategy) described in [this paper](https://lttm.dei.unipd.it/paper_data/MPI_CNN/CNN_for_MPI-eccvw18.pdf) and the one available at [this paper](https://openaccess.thecvf.com/content_CVPR_2019/supplemental/Agresti_Unsupervised_Domain_Adaptation_CVPR_2019_supplemental.pdf), and it is built thanks to the useful insights provided by the author of the papers, Gianluca Agresti.
 Please read the paper(s) for more information.

 ### SHARPNet
-`sharp_net` package contains the implementation of the model described in [this paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123690035.pdf).
+`sharp_net` folder contains the implementation of the model described in [this paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123690035.pdf).
 Since we are interested in a single modulation frequency method, this is the approach that is finally used in this work.
 Please find more details about the algorithm in the linked paper.

 ***

 ## Point-Cloud Registration
-`pcd_registration` package contains the code for the point-cloud registration between a 3D satellite model target and the source acquired one.
+`pcd_registration` folder contains the code for the point-cloud registration between a 3D satellite model target and the source acquired one.
 Three state-of-the-art models are currently taken into account to perform this final task, namely `Fast Global Registration (FGR)`, `FPFH + RANSAC Registration (FRR)`, and `Feature-Metric Registration (FMR)`.

 ### FGR
 `fast_global_registration.py` implements the fast global registration approach, that is described [here](http://vladlen.info/papers/fast-global-registration.pdf).
 It achieves state-of-the-art results for what concerns Optimization-Based methods.